AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/brand-workfront/brand-your-workfront-instance.md

   >[!NOTE]
   >
-  >This is not available if your organization’s Workfront instance uses a custom SSO portal.  >
+  >This is not available if your organization's Workfront instance uses a custom SSO portal.  >
   >
   ><!--  >
   ><MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">  >